For Index of Brides, CLICK

 embankment of plants and flowers.
 The

-bride looked most charming in her gown of ashes of roses liberty satin, wearing
+bride looked most charming in her gown of ashes of roses liberty satin,

-gowned in topue silk, wearing pink carnations.
-The groom was ably assisted by his cousin,
+becomingly gowned in topue silk, wearing pink

-Mr. C. E. Outwater of Plainfield, Ont.
+assisted by his cousin, Mr. C. E. Outwater of Plainfield, Ont.
+After the ceremony the guests were invited

-sumptuous repast awaited them, an enjoyable evening followed with merry chat
+to the dining room where a sumptuous repast awaited them, an enjoyable

-and music, Miss Florence Emory giving some fine selections.
-Many beautiful and useful gifts showed the
+evening followed with merry chat and music, Miss Florence Emory giving some

-high esteem in which the bride and groom are held.
-Mr. and Mrs. Ruttan left
+useful gifts showed the high esteem in which the bride and groom are held.

-on the morning train of the 23rd for their home in Grimsby, the bride
+Mr. and Mrs. Ruttan left on the morning train of the 23rd for their home in Grimsby, the bride

 wearing a tailored suit of topue, with hat to